The previous page closed with

 sine, regroups \(\hat u(\xi, t)\) as a sum of two terms of the form

-term contains a time-dependent phase factor in the frequency variable, and by
+contains a time-dependent phase factor in the frequency variable, and by the

 translation property of the Fourier transform

-— which states that multiplication by the phase factor \(e^{i a \xi}\) on the
+states that multiplication by the phase factor \(e^{i a \xi}\) on the frequency side

-frequency side corresponds to the argument shift \(x \mapsto x - a\) on the
+corresponds to the argument shift \(x \mapsto x - a\) on the physical side.

-spatial shape translated rigidly at speed \(c\), to the right and to the left.
+arbitrary spatial shape translated rigidly at speed \(c\), to the right and to the

-The transform calculation foretells the structure of the solution — every
+The transform calculation foretells the structure of the solution.
+Every component

-component of \(u\) is a superposition of two travelling waves — without telling
+of \(u\) is a superposition of two travelling waves.
+The calculation does not tell

-us how to construct it without the transform.
-The construction below recovers
+us how to construct that superposition without the transform.
+The construction below

 and at the level of regularity natural to the problem.